dvanderweele/ART/README.md

 Most obvious perhaps is the boon to those who need to work with variable-length data like strings or compound keys comprised of a sequence of concatenated keys.
 It becomes very easy to retrieve a subset of strings sharing a particular prefix.
 You can also enumerate a bounded range of strings.
 In fact, even point queries like membership or search for a particular string or key can be even faster than hashing!
 And this is because hash computation typically requires a reading of the entire string, but in searching a trie it is reasonable to abandon the search entirely as soon as you realize that not even a prefix of the search term is contained within the data structure.
 For the daring, it is possible to extend the trie's prefix-searching expertise into a contains-based search capacity, a technique made possible by the old trick known as the suffix tree.

 And perhaps most excitingly, this kind of data structure allows you to start to reason about the design of your own programs in terms of Codd's *relational algebra*, a privilege more commonly limited to the realm of database software.
-Your designs can take on a tabular nature, where you enable performant, multi-column indexing.
+Your designs can take on a tabular nature, where you enable performant, multi-column, **multi-dimensional** indexing.

 This is all possible, if we can manage to overcome a venerable challenge associated with tries — their notorious hunger for memory.
 That is where the Adaptive Radix Tree suggests a pragmatic solution.